KsaweryL/DTU-Pay-mobile-payment-application/README.md

 ```

 However, becasue this is a redacted version of the original project, the tests will most likely fail due to several reasons:
-- Original API key to our production sevrer
+- Original API key to our production sevrer is not included
 - Password and username to Jenkins on prodcution server is not included
 - Production sevrer is down